 Learn how to synchronize Sift users and groups with your existing Azure Active Directory domain.

-Import Sift users and profile attribute information directly from your Azure Active Directory (AAD) cloud service into Sift with Sift’s Azure Active Directory sync feature.
+Import Sift users and profile attribute information directly from your Azure Active Directory (AAD) cloud service into Sift with Sift’s Azure AD sync feature.

 Sift AAD Sync is a one-way operation.
 No information from Sift is imported into your user directory.